|Professor Asaph Hall|

 Aug.
 11, 1932 – Playwright Fernando Arrabal was born in Melilla, Spanish Morocco.

 Aug.
-11, 1934 – The first civilian prisoners arrive at the Federal prison on Alcatraz Island in San Francisco Bay.
+11, 1934 – The first civilian prisoners arrived at the Federal prison on Alcatraz Island in San Francisco Bay.
 Though closed in 1963, the prison is said to be haunted to this day by ghostly presences.

 Aug.
 11, 1936 – Short-story writer Andre Dubus was born in Lake Charles, La.